mariapilarlopez/capitole/README.md

 UTC as timezone.

 The H2 database is created for each run of this exercise (in the real world that wouldn't happen)

+The use of "advice" has not been implemented.
+I have never worked with them, I am reading about them and I hope I can implement them correctly in the future.